The 8 Dimensions of Leadership

 The 8 Dimensions of Leadership isn’t your typical leadership book.
 Written by Jeffrey Sugerman, Mark Scullard, and Emma Wilhelm, this book aims to help leaders recognize that they have the freedom to adapt how they lead.

 In fact, the authors argue that leaders must learn how to adapt their leadership style in order to compete in today’s fast-changing environment.
-To help leaders learn how to do this, The 8 Dimensions of Leadership allows you to take a free assessment to help you discover your Leadership Style.
+To help leaders discover how to do this, The 8 Dimensions of Leadership helps readers map their personal DiSC style onto their primary leadership dimension.

 In this episode, Susan Stamm interviews Jeff, Mark, and Emma and asks them what separates leaders who adapt how they lead from leaders who don’t.
 The authors provide background on the research that informed their work.